basedhound/Ohmyfood/README.md

 ##  <br /> <a name="introduction">✨ Introduction</a>

 **[EN]** Landing/Menu pages design for a restaurant featuring a modern and minimalist aesthetic, crafted using HTML and CSS only.
-Enhanced with smooth CSS animations.
+Enhanced with smooth CSS animations built from scratch.
 For more information, see the [docs](/docs/) folder.